Expo 2008: Igloo of salt

 Designed by Cloud 9 / Enric Ruiz-Geli, this plaza's architecture was that of an enigmatic building.
 It was an inflatable structure covered with salt that reflected the sun's rays and lit up at night as if it had stored all of the necessary energy to continue to function.

-This themed plaza was designed according to Expo Zaragoza 2008's sustainability criteria: the use of PVC was avoided in electrical wiring, as well as tropical wood, synthetic varnish or solvent-based paints; taps made use of water-saving systems.
+This themed plaza was designed according to Expo 2008's sustainability criteria: the use of PVC was avoided in electrical wiring, as well as tropical wood, synthetic varnish or solvent-based paints; taps made use of water-saving systems.
 Additionally, the frame was hired out to avoid having to demolish it once the expo was complete.

 The use of EFTE in the building's three-layered roof made air conditioning unnecessary.
 One of the EFTE layers was silver-plated to refract light and prevent outside heat from penetrating the building; air in the inflatable components and a Brine system irrigating them cooled the interior.
 All of this created a temperate building, meaning that the climate control system only needed to work against body heat produced by visitors and heat given off by equipment used in the exhibition.
 This way the organisers could make use of a system that was much more sustainable and inexpensive than conventional air conditioning.